rokudev/SceneGraphDeveloperExtensions/documentation/2-Contenthandlers_Guide.md

 >
 > To load the list of items to be displayed in a details view,
 > set a HandlerConfigDetails on the view's root Content node.
 Then, in
-> the CH's GetContent() function, append the
+> the CH's GetContent() function, update the
-> children to m.top.content for each of the items to be displayed.
+> m.top.content with children for each of the items to be displayed.

 ### Single Item Model